PooyehA/Deep-LASI/docs/source/documentation.rst

 Figure 21.
 Correction factors based on the selected region on a trace

 After having all the traces categorized, you can move on to the **Histograms** tab (figure 22), choose the category you want which are the same as you defined (figure 23), and get information about your data as histograms already fitted.
 Information such as the total signal, background level, countrate, signal to noise ratio, and bleaching time, figure 24.
+The fitting results are provided in a table on the right side.

 .. image:: ./../figures/documents/Fig_22_Histogram_Tab.png
    :width: 300